-The accompanying financial statements are presented on the accrual basis of accounting, and in accordance with FASB ASC 958, Not-for-Profit Entities.
+The accompanying financial statements are presented on the accrual basis of accounting, and in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958, Not-for-Profit Entities.

 The financial statements include certain prior year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Council's financial statements for the year ended June 30, 2016, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Council's financial statements for the year ended June 30, 2017, from which the summarized information was derived.